top of page

 HOME

-RISE Gallery is a window into the art and research outputs of Sarah Bissett Scott, artist and regeneration consultant.
+RISE Gallery is a window into the art and research outputs of Sarah Bissett Scott - artist, academic and regeneration consultant.

 Speaking in Abstractions

-Sarah's art gathers different mediums for further understandings of communities and people and places: some of her charcoal portraits and abstractions were displayed at 'It's Only Black and White' for OPEN STUDIOS 2022 and 'Inside Out' for BIG MAKERS FAIR early in 2023.
-A new turn of exploring quick-shot pictures of buildings, people and places, extracted into abstract paintings, was shown at the BIG ART FAIR in June.
+Sarah's art gathers different mediums for further understandings of communities and people and places: 'Half Seen, Half Understood' is a project that she is working on in 2024.
+Earlier, some of her charcoal portraits and abstractions appeared at 'It's Only Black and White' for OPEN STUDIOS 2022, 'Inside Out' at BIG MAKERS FAIR (South Mills Bishop Stortford 2023), explored quick-shot pictures of buildings, people and places extracted into abstract paintings, for the BIG ART FAIR Hitchin, later expanding these themes into 'Reflections on Small Boats' at the HVAF OPEN STUDIOS Southern Malting Ware 2023.

 IMG_4449.jpeg